simon-larsson/keras-masochism/README.md

 Squeezing trigger
 ```

-**Using models checkpoints when playing russian roulette is frowned upon** :unamused:
+**Using model checkpoints when playing russian roulette is frowned upon** :unamused: